 3. Morelli Group’s approach to preventing slavery and human trafficking

 The following policies define the steps the Morelli has taken to prevent slavery and human trafficking in its operations and supply chain:

-• Code of Ethics – applicable to all Morelli employees
+• Anti Corruption and Bribery – applicable to all Morelli employees

-• Procurement Policy –this policy applies to all procurement activity in the UK and requires Morelli to adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
-Our standard terms and conditions for suppliers also require suppliers to uphold human and labour rights and (in the UK) to prevent slavery and human trafficking in their own operations and supply chains.
+• Procurement Policy –this applies to all procurement activity in the UK and requires Morelli to adhere to social and ethical standards, and human and labour standards in the procurement of goods and services.
+Our Suppliers are also required to uphold human and labour rights and (in the UK) to prevent slavery and human trafficking in their own operations and supply chains.

-• Policy for Recruitment/Agency workers – Morelli uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency before accepting workers from that agency.
-In the UK, a requirement to comply with the Modern Slavery Act 2015 will be contained in our updated supplier contracts and existing suppliers will be required to comply on renewal.
+• Recruitment/Agency workers – Morelli uses only specified, reputable employment agencies to source labour and always verifies the practices of any new agency before accepting workers from that agency

 3.2.
 Processes and practices